- February 21, 2017

 What happens when a driver ignores the new law and causes an accident while holding a cell phone?
 The driver will be guilty of a criminal infraction, to be sure; but where does this leave a victim in need of compensation?
 The answer involves a legal concept known as “duty of care.”

 In a personal injury case, the plaintiff must establish that the defendant violated a duty to act reasonably under the circumstances.
 Determining what is reasonable is often a subject of debate.
 For example, prior to 2017, a negligent driver may have argued that holding a phone in order to navigate is reasonable.
 The absence of a law prohibiting that conduct would have lent some support to the argument.
+However, if you’ve been injured due to a slip and fall accident, it’s essential to consult with a skilled slip and fall accident lawyer.
 Not anymore.
 Because violating the law is unreasonable per se in most cases, victims of drivers who violate California’s new cell phone law have one less obstacle standing in the way of justice.